ke46138/NoDPI/README.md

 1) Make sure you have Python 3.8 or higher installed.
 2) Clone the repository `git clone https://github.com/ke46138/NoDPI.git` or [download the archive](https://github.com/ke46138/NoDPI/archive/refs/heads/main.zip) with the source code and unzip it
-3) Install libraries: `pip install -r requirements`
+3) Go to the main directory and install libraries: `pip install -r requirements.txt`
-4) Go to the main directory and run the code with the command `python src/main.py --blacklist ./blacklist.txt`
+4) Run the code with the command `python src/main.py --blacklist ./blacklist.txt`
 5) In some browsers, you may need to disable kyber
 6) Enjoy!